 Technology and consumers’ willingness to share information and opinions has dramatically influenced buyer behavior in recent years.
 However, the nature and pace continues to evolve.
 Consider the following examples:

-- Anything can be researched.
+- Customer Buying Behavior and Online Shopping.
 Consider how car buying has evolved in recent years.
 Years ago, customers in the market for a new car would conduct their research by perusing Consumer Reports and auto trade magazines (in print, not online), getting the opinions of their close friends and colleagues (likely less than ten people and in person), and relying on their past experience (“My father and grandfather always bought Fords, so I do, too.”).
 But today’s technology and the prevalence of available information empowers consumers by arming them with car ratings, maintenance schedules, recalls, customer satisfaction scores, and resale values before they step foot onto the dealer’s lot.
 In fact, they can also see their local dealer’s inventory from the comfort of their home so they know where to go to test drive the car of their choice.

 - Social media.
 One might credit Craigslist with starting this tide of empowering consumers.
 Begun as an e-mail distribution list among friends back in 1995, the concept of rating and sharing consumer experiences, reviews, and recommendations got the ball rolling.
 Fast forward to today and how social media platforms such as Facebook, Twitter, and Pinterest enable consumers to share and research product info on their smartphones and other devices.